The Ultimate 1 Minute Protein Brownie (Paleo, Vegan, gluten free)

 • Cocoa Powder– To enhance the chocolate flavor- Use dark cocoa powder for the ultimate rich flavor!

 • Milk of choice– To smooth out the batter.
-I used unsweetened coconut milk, but any milk will work.
+I typically use whole milk or unsweetened almond milk, but any milk, including non-dairy milk, works.

 Making this mug brownie takes one minute to prepare and just one minute to make!